-Infrastructure Project Desired outcomes / description of works Staging Item Catalyst (<3 yrs) Medium (4-7 yrs) Long (>7 yrs) Strategic Actions S1 Baseline Studies Prepare Dilapidation Report: Sea walls and revetments investigation - Study the condition of existing sea walls, revetments and associated infrastructure to determine any upgrade requirements Undertake site investigations (survey and geotechnical) Undertake Dredging Feasibility Study: Small Craft Dredging Investigations - Investigate the feasibility of dredging a channel for small craft upstream of Lowth's Bridge Undertake Cultural Heritage Study S2 Waterfront Activation Strategy Prepare Activation Strategy including: Lighting Strategy - Investigate provision for feature lighting on key bridges and key sites adjacent to the waterfront, Community activities and performances opportunities, Quick and light projects - e.g. Music by The Waterfront, and Water taxi/tours S3 Waterfront Master Plan and Strategic Implementation Plan Undertake a multi-disciplinary study to: explore the potential of waterfront destination and associated development opportunities and the business case (economic) to attract investment, study delivery models and options, and prepare recommendations in regard to structures, partnerships and funding models
+Staging Infrastructure ltem Project Desired outcomes / description of works Catalyst (<3 yrs) Medium (4-7 yrs) Long (>7 yrs) Strategic Actions S1 Baseline Studies Prepare Dilapidation Report: Sea walls and revetments investigation - study the condition of existing sea walls, revetments and associated infrastructure to determine any upgrade requirements Undertake site investigations (survey and geotechnical) Undertake Dredging Feasibility Study: Small Craft Dredging Investigations - investigate the feasibility of dredging a channel for small craft upstream of Lowth's Bridge Undertake Cultural Heritage Study S2 Waterfront Activation Strategy Prepare Activation Strategy including: Lighting Strategy - investigate provision for feature lighting on key bridges and key sites adjacent to the waterfront, Community activities and performances opportunities, Quick and light projects - e.g. Music by The Waterfront, and Water taxi/tours S3 Waterfront Master Plan and Strategic Implementation Plan Undertake a multi-disciplinary study to: Explore the potential of waterfront destination and associated development opportunities and the business case (economic) to attract investment, Study delivery models and options, and Prepare recommendations in regard to structures, partnerships and funding models

-&lt;sup>40 The relevant State agencies will be consulted to assist in identifying and addressing any matters of State interest, when projects and studies are undertaken.
+The relevant State agencies will be consulted to assist in identifying and addressing any matters of State interest, when projects and studies are undertaken.

-Infrastructure Item Project Staging Desired outcomes / description of works Catalyst (<3 yrs) Medium (4-7 yrs) Long (>7 yrs) Strategic Actions S \$4 Rationalise waterfront boundaries Identify opportunities to rationalise boundaries through consultation with key stakeholders including the State Government and relevant State agencies, and analysis of existing property boundaries S5 Waterfront Promenade Corridor Investigate the establishment of a connected movement corridor by utilising existing waterfront land in public ownership, reconfiguration of lots, creation of easements on private lots, and establishment of water leases in strategic locations S6 Ross Creek Single Lease Investigate the establishment of a single lease over the water area of Ross Creek, upstream of the Port of Townsville within the PDA boundary S7 Land release Investigate opportunities to release key sites currently owned by the state or council for public tender S8 Design Guidelines Prepare Public Realm Design Guideline to drive consistent quality and standards across the public realm Prepare a Marine Plant Management Strategy to management development and the conservation of marine plants in consultation with the relevant State agencies.
+Staging Infrastructure ltem Project Desired outcomes / description of works Catalyst (<3 yrs) Medium (4-7 yrs) Long (>7 yrs) Strategic Actions S4 Rationalise Waterfront Boundaries Identify opportunities to rationalise boundaries through consultation with key stakeholders including the State government and relevant State agencies, and analysis of existing property boundaries S5 Waterfront Promenade Corridor Investigate the establishment of a connected movement corridor by utilising existing waterfront land in public ownership, reconfiguration of lots, creation of easements on private lots, and establishment of water leases in strategic locations S6 Ross Creek Single Lease Investigate the establishment of a single lease over the water area of Ross Creek, upstream of the Port of Townsville within the PDA boundary S7 Land Release Investigate opportunities to release key sites currently owned by the state or council for public tender S8 Design Guidelines Prepare Public Realm Design Guideline to drive consistent quality and standards across the public realm Prepare a Marine Plant Management Strategy to management development and the conservation of marine plants in consultation with the relevant State agencies.
 Prepare Lighting Guideline to set standards and consistency across the PDA Prepare Signage Guideline to set standards and consistency across the PDA Prepare Public Art Guideline for procurement and curation of public art in the PDA Prepare Waterfront Sustainability Guideline to inform desired development outcomes and drive sustainable outcomes for the PDA Prepare a Water Sensitive Urban Design Strategy